pandas-dev/pandas/web/pandas/about/governance.md

 of the decision making of the project, have commit rights to the pandas repositories, or be in the maintainers distribution list.

-**Membership**: Active maintainers become inactive by their own decision.
+**Membership**: An active maintainer becomes inactive by their own decision when they notify the rest of active maintainers to be inactive.
+Alternatively, an active maintainer will be considered inactive if both following conditions are
+satisfied:

+- The maintainer has not been engaged on the pandas repository, mailing lists, in person sprints, or any other project communication channel for over 1 year
+- The maintainer has not responded to an inquiry from the active maintainers, within a 1 month time frame, that they want to remain an active maintainer

-Inactive maintainers can become active again if they are interested.
+Inactive maintainers can become active again at any time if they are interested.

 ### NumFOCUS